mozilla-services/github-perm-auditor/README.md

-## `perm` checks user account permissions on Github
+## `github-perm-auditor` checks user account permissions on Github

 ### Installation
-`go get github.com/milescrabill/perm`
+`go get go.mozilla.org/github-perm-auditor`

 ### Running
-`perm` -> follow prompts
+`github-perm-auditor` -> follow prompts

 ### Configuration
-`perm` uses env for config.
+`github-perm-auditor` uses env for config.
-The following env variables can be exported to configure `perm`
+The following env variables can be exported to configure `github-perm-auditor`

-`perm` will prompt you for these when necessary.
+`github-perm-auditor` will prompt you for these when necessary.

 - `PERM_DEBUG=false`
 - `PERM_GITHUBTOKEN=aGithubAccessToken`